JahzeelReid/spotifyTranslatorapp/README.md

 --Bonus: init genius api for song lyric**done** --parse retreived lyric data
--create very simple frontends(three buttons or so) -connect endpoints to allow the front end to run parts of the python script**partioal** -update frontend to display whats retrieved from python script
+-create very simple frontends(three buttons or so) -connect endpoints to allow the front end to run parts of the python script**done** -update frontend to display whats retrieved from python script -build a parser for japanese text
+-check if each word is in the jpns 2000, if not database it

 <!-- npm start -->